JHR1986/johnhenryroche-ms4-youngirishartists/README.md

 ### How to Run This Project Locally

-I have created the project using Github, from there I used Gitpod to write my code.
-Then I used commits to git followed by "git push" to my GitHub repository.
-I've deployed this project to Heroku and used "git push heroku master" to make sure my pushes to GitHub were also made to Heroku.
+I created this project using Github, and wrote all of my code in Gitpod.
+I committed my code regularly to my Github repository, and after deploying the project to Heroku, I updated Heroku to complete automatic updates.

-For this project you need to create an account on Stripe for the reservation module as well as an account on AWS in order to store your static and media files.
+For this project you need to create a Stripe account for the checkout module, as well as an AWS account in order to store the static and media files (including all of the artwork, team and artists images).

-This project can be ran locally by following the following steps: I used Gitpod for development, so the following steps will be specific to Gitpod.
-You will need to adjust them depending on your IDE.
-You can find more information about installing packages using pip and virtual environments here
+This project can be ran locally by completing the following steps.
+Note: I used Gitpod for development, so the following steps will be specific to Gitpod, but you can adjust them depending on your IDE.

 To clone the project:

 1. From the application's repository, click the "code" button and download the zip of the repository.
-Alternatively, you can clone the repository using the following line in your terminal:
+Alternatively, you can also clone the repository using the following command in your terminal:

 ```git clone https://github.com/JHR1986/johnhenryroche-ms4-youngirishartists.git```